shajra/nix-project/doc/nix-usage-noflakes.md

 It's common to configure these “result” symlinks as ignored in source control tools (for instance, for Git within a `.gitignore` file).

-`nix-build` has a `--no-out-link` switch in case you want to build packages without creating “result” symlinks.
+`nix-build` has a `--no-out-link` option in case you want to build packages without creating “result” symlinks.

 ## Running commands in a shell<a id="sec-3-5"></a>